 Susquehanna University is a national liberal arts college committed to excellence in educating undergraduate students for productive, creative and reflective lives of achievement, leadership and service in a diverse and interconnected world.
-More than 2,200 undergraduate men and women from 35 states and 17 countries attend Susquehanna.
+About 2,200 undergraduate men and women from 35 states and 21 countries attend Susquehanna.

 The university is located in Selinsgrove, Pa., a town of about 5,000 situated on the banks of the Susquehanna River, 50 miles north of the state capital, Harrisburg.
 The campus is about 90 minutes from the Pocono Mountain recreational areas, and about a three-hour drive from New York City, Philadelphia, Baltimore and Washington, D.C.